klvoje/adePEM/README.md

 ## About adePEM

-This package allows assessing the adequasy of the three canonical models of evolution in the fossil record, stasis, directional trends and random walk developed by Hunt (2006) and implemented in the R package 'paleoTS'.
+This package allows assessing the adequasy of the three canonical models of evolution in the fossil record, stasis, directional trends and random walk developed by Hunt (2006) and implemented in the R package `paleoTS`.

-Model fit in 'paleoTS' is evaluated using AICc.
+Model fit in `paleoTS` is evaluated using AICc.
 However, the best model among a list of candidates according to an inforation criteria may not describe the data particularly well.
 This is true because any set of candidate models will only reflect a subset of ways of portraying evolutionary dynamics in a lineage.

 Passing adequacy tests suggests the model provides an adequate statistical description of the trait dynamics observed in the data and that meaningful inferences can be drawn from the fitted model parameters.